Pet emergency

 Is peruvian pamianthe poisonous to dogs?

-Yes — the ASPCA lists Peruvian Pamianthe (Pamianthe peruviana) as toxic to dogs.
+Yes — Peruvian Pamianthe (Pamianthe peruviana) is regarded as toxic to dogs, based on genus- and family-level toxicity data.
 Pamianthe peruviana belongs to the Amaryllidaceae family, which contains lycorine and related phenanthridine alkaloids throughout the bulb, leaves, and flowers.
 Ingestion by cats or dogs causes vomiting, depression, diarrhoea, abdominal pain, hypersalivation, and potentially tremors.
 The bulb contains the highest concentration of toxins.

 How serious is it if my dog ate peruvian pamianthe?

 Peruvian Pamianthe is toxic to dogs and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?